-Working capital decreased from \$22.2 million at June 30, 2020 to \$15.7 million at December 31, 2020, primarily reflecting lower levels of cash on hand, which was used to pay off long-term debt, and vendor deposits and higher levels of accounts payable and accrued expenses, customer deposits and contract liabilities, partially offset by higher levels of contract assets and other current assets and a decrease in the current portion of long-term debt.
+Working capital decreased from \$22.2 million at June 30, 2020 to \$16.4 million at March 31, 2021, primarily reflecting lower levels of cash on hand, which was used to pay off long-term debt, and higher levels of accounts payable and accrued expenses, customer deposits and contract liabilities, partially offset by higher levels of contract assets and other current assets and inventory.
 The increases in contract assets and contract liabilities were due in large part to the increase in large complex laundry projects for divisions of the federal government, as described above.
 The increase in customer deposits was attributable to the application of more stringent standards regarding the extension of credit on new sales amid the circumstances caused by the COVID-19 pandemic.
+The increase in inventory was attributable to the assets acquired by the Company in connection with its acquisition of YES in November 2020.